ponnamkarthik/nativeweb/README.md

 creationParamsCodec: const StandardMessageCodec(),
 ```

-Now over AndroidView and UiKitView looks like below
+AndroidView and UiKitView looks like below

 ```dart
 if(defaultTargetPlatform == TargetPlatform.android) {